 Medical Marijuana in Alaska

-Since the 1970s, Alaska has been an incredibly aggressive state from the perspective of decriminalizing and legalizing cannabis.
+Since the 1970s, Alaska has been an incredibly progressive state from the perspective of decriminalizing and legalizing cannabis.
 In 1998, 58% of Alaska voters approved Measure 8, a law which provides a legal defense to non-registered patients and those who can demonstrate adequate need to possess large quantities of medical marijuana.
 Unfortunately, Alaska’s Medical Marijuana program failed to create state regulations for medical dispensaries to be able to open their doors and operate legally.
-However, with the passage of medical marijuana, Alaskians began promoting the legalization of recreational adult-use of marijuana.
+However, with the passage of medical marijuana, Alaskians began promoting the legalization of adult-use of marijuana.

 Recreational Marijuana in Alaska

 On November 4, 2014, 53% of voters approved Measure 2, also known as AS 17.38 or “Alaska Marijuana Legalization Initiative,” allowing for the regulation, production, sale, and use of marijuana for adult-use.
 Alaska became the 3rd state to legalize recreational marijuana.
 After Measure 2 went into effect in February 2015, the first licensed recreational marijuana businesses were authorized to begin operations in Alaska by 2016.

 On March 12, 2019, Lieutenant Governor Kevin Meyer (R) signed the state’s approved regulations for on-site consumption, making Alaska the 1st state to license on-site cannabis consumption.
 The laws went into effect April 11, 2019.
 The on-site consumption rules give each local government jurisdiction over its own county, and ability to decide its own on-site consumption regulations, such as prohibiting on-site use outright or to tighten restrictions, such as limiting consumption to vaporizing only.

 Alaska continues to accept applications for marijuana businesses on a rolling basis.
 All applications require a location.